 Savannah DonovanTitle: Environmental Program Manager

-Savannah Donovan is the Environmental Program Manager at the Urbana Park District (UPD) and serves as President-Elect of the Environmental Education Association of Illinois (EEAI).
+Savannah Donovan is the Environmental Program Manager at the Urbana Park District (UPD) and serves as President of the Environmental Education Association of Illinois (EEAI).
 She has a BS in Integrative Biology from UIUC and an MS in Environmental Education & Interpretation from UW-Stevens Point.
 She has been working to coordinate and lead environmental public programs since 2009.
-In the past year, she has co-founded and leads the Champaign County Climate Coalition (C4) and has co-authored the UPD's CARES (Climate Action, Resilience, Education & Sustainability) Plan.
+In the past two years, she has co-founded and leads the Champaign County Climate Coalition (C4) and has co-authored the UPD's CARES (Climate Action, Resilience, Education & Sustainability) Plan.
 She began in the UPD as an Environmental Public Program Coordinator, which includes both administrative work and public-facing education.
-As a manager she will be focusing more on the strategic administration work, but she will still try to do some of the public education she loves.
+As a manager she focuses more on the strategic administration work, but still does some of the public education she loves.

 Before working for the UPD, Savannah worked for the Champaign County Forest Preserve District as an Environmental Public Program Specialist at Homer Lake.
 She also served meals on an Alaskan train, worked as a field tech and lab tech, and volunteered in a wildlife medical clinic to gain experience in the field.

-Learn more about Savannah’s role at Anita Purves Nature Center: https://www.youtube.com/watch?v=GltzAL2GQ3o
+Learn more about Savannah’s role as the previous Environmental Public Program Coordinator at Anita Purves Nature Center: https://www.youtube.com/watch?v=GltzAL2GQ3o

 Savannah is incredibly knowledgeable about and experienced in environmental education careers.
 She is a great person to talk with if you’re interested in learning how to succeed in the competitive field of environmental education.
 Contact Christina Swanson at email@example.com if you would like to connect with Savannah.Back to Top